Lt. Gordon K. McCoun

 Ditched February 21, 1943

-North American at Inglewood, California.
-Delivered to the U. S. Army.
-Ferried overseas via Hawaii to Australia.
+Built by North American Aviation (NAA) in Inglewood, California.
+Delivered to the U. S. Army Air Force (USAAF) as B-25C Mitchell serial number 41-12968.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

 Assigned to the 5th Air Force, 3rd Bombardment Group, 90th Bombardment Squadron.
 Nicknamed "Draft Dodger".